Hendler/flame/README.md

 # FLAME

-Flame is named for its ambitious to use HuggingFace's Candle library.
+Flame is named for its ambition to use HuggingFace's Candle library.

 Currently this is a proof of concept Postgresql plugin for text embeddings.
-Combine this with PGVector for faster RAG applications.
+Goal is to use Flame with PGVector for faster RAG applications in Postgresql.
-Model chosen is  MiniLM-L6-v2, since I was using it already with 768 length.
+Model chosen is  `MiniLM-L6-v2`, since I was using it already with 768 length.

 The proof of concept (v0.0.1) uses [PGRX](https://github.com/pgcentralfoundation/pgrx) and [fastembed-rs](https://github.com/Anush008/fastembed-rs) Rust implementation of [fastembed](https://github.com/qdrant/fastembed)

+## contributing

+I don't know Rust, or Candle, but would love to see more embeddings... embedded.

 ## usage